project-origin/datahub-service/README.md

 - Issuing of GGOs
 - Publishing measurements and issuing GGOs on to the blockchain ledger
 - Generating and storing publicly disclosed datasets
-- Mapping from technology- and fuel-code to a technology label
+- Mapping from technology- and fuel-code to a technology label (ie. "Wind", "Solar", etc.)

 ## Installation and running locally

-The following sections describes how to install and run the project locally for development and debugging.
+The following sections details how to install and run the project locally for development and debugging.

 ## Requirements